Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Acknowledgments

 \section{Acknowledgments}

 The author expresses special thanks to Aapo Hyv\"arinen, Mohammad Emtiyaz Khan, and Motoaki Kawanabe for precious comments and suggestions.
-This work has been supported by Grants-in-Aid for Scientific Research.
+This work has been supported by the Commissioned Research of National Institute of Information and Communications Technology (1940201), the New Energy and Industrial Technology Development Organization (P15009), and Grants-in-Aid for Scientific Research (18H05021, 18K11517, and 19H04999).